aidos-lab/grokking-via-lid/README.md

 1. (Optional) If required, e.g. when planning to run jobs on a cluster via a custom Hydra launcher, set the correct environment variables in the `.env` file in the project root directory.

-1. (Optional) For setting up the repository to support job submissions to a cluster using a Hydra multi-run launcher, follow the instructions here: [https://github.com/carelvniekerk/Hydra-HPC-Launcher].
+1. (Optional) For setting up the repository to support job submissions to a cluster using a Hydra multi-run launcher, follow the instructions here: [[ANONYMIZED_HYDRA_HPC_LAUNCHER_LINK]].

 ## Usage